RoboPhred/oni-duplicity/README.md

 # Compatibility

-Supports Cosmic Update (save file version 7.4).
+Supports Rocketry Update (save file version 7.6).
 Future versions may not be compatible until the editor is updated.
 Previous versions may need to be updated by re-saving them in the newest version of the game.

 # VNext